JonathanC1021/CIS7-Project-1-Basic-CPU-/README.md

 // The cipher's modular arithmatic for encryption is: Ei = (Pi + Ki) mod 26,  P = Plain text, K = Key

 // The cipher's modular arithmatic for decryption is: Di = (Ei - Ki + 26) mod 26

+// Modular programming arithmetic is used to convert the number values to letters and give a specific shift in the alphabet for the cipher text and decrypted text.